kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 In your module variables, set `enable_cert_manager` to `true`, and just create your issuers as decribed here <https://cert-manager.io/docs/configuration/acme/>.

-Then in your ingress definition, just mentioning the issuer as an annotation and giving a secret name will take care of instructing cert-manager to generate a certificate for it!
+Then in your Ingress definition, just mentioning the issuer as an annotation and giving a secret name will take care of instructing cert-manager to generate a certificate for it!
 It simpler than the alternative, you just have to configure your issuer(s) first with the method of your choice.

 Ingress example: